Nova Scotia election: Seven charts to read before Tuesday’s vote

 The numbers: Historically, second acts are rare in Nova Scotia politics: There haven’t been back-to-back majority governments in the province since the Tories’ 1988 victory, and even then it was something of a Pyrrhic majority – 14 seats lost to the Liberals, who won the next time around.
 More typically, government will cycle between one of the three main parties, and the one that hopes to govern will need 26 of 52 seats to form a majority.

-The issues: A May 23 Mainstreet/iPolitics poll showed the Liberals and Progressive Conservatives in a tightening horse race, with 31 and 29 per cent support among all voters, respectively.
+The politics: A Mainstreet/iPolitics poll from a week before Election Day showed the Liberals and Progressive Conservatives in a tightening horse race, but by Sunday the Liberals had won back their early lead.
 Some of the races in seat-rich Halifax could be close.

 Election Day basics